ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

 choice of output format.
 This allows Manim to function as if it were rendering a normal scene, but without producing any artifact.

+Video output is assembled from silent cached segments.
+Manim selects their codec and pixel format automatically; ``--video-codec``, ``--pixel-format``, and repeatable ``--encoder-option KEY=VALUE`` provide explicit control when needed.
+These settings are part of segment cache identity, so changing one rerenders the affected segments.
+Audio is mixed into the final artifact separately.

 ``-o`` / ``--output_file`` names the primary artifact for a single selected scene;
 it does not select the format.
 Manim appends the resolved format suffix unless the name already ends with it.
 For example, ``-o movie.mp4 --format=mp4`` produces